Skip to content

 import integration_alibabacloud_monitor__main as aliyun_monitor

-Runner is the actual launcher of all collectors.
-In any case, you need to introduce Runner to start the collector. aliyun_monitor is the "Alibaba Cloud-Cloud Monitoring" collector required in this example.
+Runner is the actual launcher for all collectors and always needs to be introduced to start the collector. aliyun_monitor is the "Alibaba Cloud - Cloud Monitor" collector required in this example.

-To call the cloud platform's API normally, users also need to provide the corresponding platform's AK for the collector to use.
+In order to be able to call the cloud platform's API normally, the user also needs to provide the corresponding platform's AK for the collector to use.

 account = {